xHookman/IGexperiments/README.md

 You now know the class to hook: X.8WQ!

 You can now try if it works by enabling HECKER mode and completing the class name and method name field, click on hook and kill Instagram :)

+### How to use it with Non-Root Devices?

+* Install and setup LSPatch
+* Check and Install one of the compatible Instagram versions from SupportedVersions.txt
+* Patch Instagram with our mod using LSPatch
+* Patch our mod with itself using LSPatch
+* Done! if the instagram version wasn't supported you will see a pop up within the instagram app